 Trace Metal Clean Room

-As part of the University of Otago’s refurbishment of the Science Precinct for the Department of Chemistry, a new ISO Class Five clean room facility was required for the Centre for Trace Element Analysis.
+As part of the University of Otago’s refurbishment of the Science Precinct for the Department of Chemistry and the Centre for Trace Element Analysis, a new ISO Class 5 clean room facility was required for the Centre for Trace Element Analysis.

 The facility was specifically developed for the analysis of the metallic elements and their isotopes for wide-ranging applications in the earth, environmental, climate, planetary, archaeological and biomedical sciences.
 As the facility was being created as a space for the analysis of metallic elements, we were given the interesting yet rare challenge of eliminating metal from the facility.

-Lab-works Architecture worked closely alongside the mechancial services consultant and construction team to develop and implement a construction methodology and plan to ensure a complete ISO Class 5 metal free clean room at the end of the construction phase.
+Lab-works Architecture worked closely with Australian supplier Laboratory Systems Group to design and manufacture bespoke items including specialty cabinets.
+We also worked alongside the mechanical services consultant E-Cubed, and the team at Leighs Construction, to develop and implement a construction methodology and plan to ensure a complete ISO Class 5 metal free clean room at the end of the construction phase.

 The facility itself consists of a sample prep laboratory, two ISO Class 5 metal free clean rooms, a weighing room, a clean lobby and gown-in space.
 The facility is run from two separate plant rooms over two floor levels of the building.
-The sample prep laboratory contains ducted and recirculating laminar flow cabinets (Certified to ISO Class 4) and provides a clean space for the preparation samples.
-The two ISO Class 5 metal free clean rooms have a combination of ducted and recirculating laminar flow cabinets, specially designed evaporation stations for evaporating strong acids from samples, and a custom-built cabinet to contain a centrifuge unit.
+The sample prep laboratory contains ducted and recirculating laminar flow cabinets and provides a clean space for the preparation samples.
+The two ISO Class 5 metal free clean rooms have a combination of ducted and recirculating laminar flow cabinets (the ducted ones Certified to ISO Class 4), specially designed evaporation stations for evaporating strong acids from samples, and a custom-built cabinet to contain a centrifuge unit.

 The weigh room contains the custom designed metal free balance bench.
-The base was filled with silica sand to provide mass and to allow the 4 place balance to operate.
+The base was filled with silica sand to provide mass and to allow the 5-place balance to operate.

 The end result is University of Otago’s Mellor Laboratories, an award-winning facility that exceeded the client’s expectations and now provides specialist space for world-class analysis and research.